x

 SUMMIT COUNTY

-If passed, the money will go toward constructing, improving, furnishing and equipping four new PK-3 elementary schools and one new 6-8 middle school.
-In addition, it will improve, renovate, furnish and equip existing facilities and demolish existing facilities.
-This overlaps with Portage County.
+If passed, the money would have been spent constructing, improving, furnishing and equipping four new PK-3 elementary schools and one new 6-8 middle school.
+In addition, it would have been used to improve, renovate, furnish and equip existing facilities and demolish existing facilities.

 • Length of levy: 35 years